testcontainers/testcontainers-node/docs/features/containers.md

 ### With default log driver

-May be necessary when the driver of your docker host does not support reading logs and you want to use the `Wait.forLogMessage` (**TODO ADD LINK**) wait strategy.
+May be necessary when the driver of your docker host does not support reading logs, and you want to use the `Wait.forLogMessage` (**TODO ADD LINK**) wait strategy.

 See [log drivers](https://docs.docker.com/config/containers/logging/configure/#configure-the-logging-driver-for-a-container).